 git revert --no-edit HEAD

-The --no-edit option tells git to use the default revert message instead of prompting you for one, and HEAD tells git to revert the most recent commit, which is pointed to by the HEAD reference variable.
+option tells git to use the default revert message instead of prompting you for one, and HEAD

 Interestingly, this doesn't actually remove your previous commit from the repository's commit history.
 Instead, it creates a new commit that undoes whatever changes were done in the previous commit.
 From an archival point of view, this is great—we never lose the historical record of what has been done in the repository, and we can always go back and see exactly what was changed, when it was changed, and by whom it was changed.